Smart Meters might not be as smart as you think!

 Results of a Scientific Study

-In a study published in the scientific journal IEEE Electromagnetic Compatibility Magazine conducted by the University of Twente and the Amsterdam University of Applied Sciences, both in Holland, researchers found that these meters can report energy usage 582 percent above actual usage.
+In a study published in the scientific journal IEEE Electromagnetic Compatibility Magazine conducted by the University of Twente and the Amsterdam University of Applied Sciences, both in Holland, researchers found these meters can report energy usage 582 percent above actual usage.

 The report states that five of the nine meters tested gave readings much higher than the actual power consumed.
 Only two meters gave readings that were as much as 32 percent lower than actual power consumed.
 The erroneous readings occurred in spite of the fact that all the meters met legal requirements and were certified.
-The accuracy of smart meters was influenced by modern energy saving lighting systems such as LEDs, heaters, and dimmers.

-These kinds of devices create a non-linear, fast switching, electrical loads.
+These kinds of devices create non-linear, fast switching, electrical loads.
 The researchers identified that meters with a “Rogowski coil” current sensor gave false high values when fast switching devices were used.

 Microwaves and its dangers

-If that were not enough to make you switch you smart meter off, you may want to consider that these meters emit non-ionizing microwaves at a rate of 10,000 to 200,000 pulses per meter a day.
+If that were not enough to make you switch your smart meter off, you may want to consider that these meters emit non-ionizing microwaves at a rate of 10,000 to 200,000 pulses per meter a day.
 This is the radioactive equivalent of 160 cell phones.
 Repeated exposure to excessive radiation can trigger migraines and neurological conditions, as well as various types of cancer.

 The World Health Organization has classified non-ionizing radiation as a Class 2B Carcinogen, the same level as lead and propylene oxide.
 The American Academy of Environmental Medicine has called for a moratorium on smart meters until the health effects can be adequately studied.

 More about these issues can be found by visiting Naturalhealth365.com – Smart Meters.

 I found this disturbing video recently.
 Look at it so you are informed about our future.